libsusa/susa/README.md

 The answer to these problems was Susa that was [released](http://sourceforge.net/projects/susa) in November 2008.

-Later in early 2009, Susa was used for a bandwidth efficient coding scheme, namely, [Faster Than Nyquist (FTN)](http://www.eit.lth.se/fileadmin/eit/courses/eit085f/AndersonFasterThanNyquistSignaling.pdf).
+Later in early 2009, Susa was used for a bandwidth efficient coding scheme design and simulation, namely, [Faster Than Nyquist (FTN)](http://www.eit.lth.se/fileadmin/eit/courses/eit085f/AndersonFasterThanNyquistSignaling.pdf).
 It required preferment equalizers to decode up to some twenty taps (compared to the fading channels with few taps).
 The simulation of such systems took a long time between an hour to a few days.
 This library could simulate